-Full-time security officers are on duty from 6:00 a.m. until 11:30 p.m.
-Monday through Friday.
-Their duties are to provide security to all buildings on the Victoria College campus, patrol parking areas and to provide assistance to anyone on campus in need of help.
-A part-time security officer is on duty from 8:00 a.m. until 9:00 p.m. on Saturday and from 11:00 a.m. until 9:00 p.m. on Sunday.
-His primary responsibility is to provide security to all buildings on the VC campus.
-He also provides assistance to persons in need of help.
-Although security officers may assist persons in need of help, employees and students must remember that they have the primary responsibility for their own safety and security by calling 3-911, 220-1391 or 220-1389.
-Victoria College employees and students are advised to call 911 in the event of a major emergency.
-This will bring local police, EMS, and fire department officer on campus providing expertise and support for campus security personnel.
+Campus police officers are generally scheduled to be on duty from 7:30am to 10:00pm, Monday through Friday.
+They work overlapping shifts.
+Campus security officers are on duty from 6:00 a.m. until 11:00 p.m.
+Monday through Friday, 7:00am to 7:00pm on Saturdays, and 10:00am to 6:00pm on Sundays .
+Their primary duties are to provide security for all buildings on the Victoria College campus, to patrol parking areas and to provide assistance to anyone on campus in need of help.
+Although police and security officers will strive to assist persons in need of help, employees and students must remember that they have the primary responsibility for their own safety and security Victoria College employees and students are advised to call 911 in the event of a major emergency.
+This will bring campus police, EMS, fire department officials and local police as needed.

+Local police provide support for campus police and security personnel.
 The caller should specify the nature of the emergency, the location, and provide other information that may be applicable.
-The caller should then notify campus security and of one of the Vice Presidents of the situation.
+The caller should then notify campus security (220-1391) and of one of the Vice Presidents, of the situation.